antoniSea/job-offer-listing/README.md

+## Demo preview
+Demo can be found at https://offer-listing.antoniseba.pl/

 ## Job offers listing
 This project was created using Laravel && Vue && Inertia && Jetstream using server-site rendering technology.